Silent Symptoms of Type 2 Diabetes You Might Be Missing

 Early signs of diabetes are easy to miss

 “It’s not like you wake up one day and all of a sudden you’re thirsty, hungry, and [going to the bathroom] all the time,” says Melissa Joy Dobbins, RD, a certified diabetes educator in Illinois and a spokesperson for the American Association of Diabetes Educators.
 “It picks up gradually.”
-Indeed, “most people are unaware that they have diabetes in its early or even middle phases,” says Aaron Cypess, MD, assistant professor of medicine at Harvard Medical School and staff physician at Joslin Diabetes Center.
-Just because you’re not keyed in doesn’t mean you’re immune from problems associated with diabetes, he adds.
+Indeed, “most people are unaware that they have diabetes in its early or even middle phases,” says Aaron Cypess, MD, PhD, investigator at the National Institute of Diabetes and Digestive and Kidney Diseases at the National Institutes of Health.

 You’re taking more bathroom breaks

-When you have diabetes, your body becomes less efficient at breaking food down into sugar, so you have more sugar sitting in your bloodstream, says Dobbins.
-“Your body gets rid of it by flushing it out in the urine.
-That’s why you’re going to the bathroom a lot.”
-Most patients aren’t necessarily aware of how often they use the bathroom, says Dr. Cypess.
-“When we ask about it, we often hear, ‘Oh yeah, I guess I’m going more often than I used to,'” he says.
-But one red flag is whether the need to urinate keeps you up at night.
-Once or twice might be normal, but if it’s affecting your ability to sleep, that could be a symptom to pay attention to.
+With type 2 diabetes your body becomes less efficient at processing blood glucose (also known as blood sugar), your body’s main source of energy.
+As a result, you have more sugar sitting in your bloodstream, says Dobbins.
+“Your body gets rid of it by flushing it out in the urine.”
+Going to the bathroom a lot is one of the easy-to-miss early signs of diabetes.
+After all, says Dr. Cypess, most people aren’t aware of how often they use the bathroom.
+“When we ask about it, we often hear, ‘Oh yeah, I guess I’m going more often than I used to,’ ” he says.
+Here’s a red flag: The need to urinate wakes you up at night.
+Once might be normal, but if it’s affecting your ability to sleep, that could be a diabetes symptom to pay attention to.

 You’re thirstier than usual